 - Create a testing plan, using your PSAT results as a guideline

-- Visit a college
+- Visit a college, when it becomes possible

 - Evaluate your high school’s advising resources and consider whether you will need additional guidance